OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-21.md

 ## 1 Chronicles 21:25

-So David paid Ornan six hundred shekels of gold by weight for the site.
+So David paid Ornan six hundred shekels of gold by weight to buy the site.

 ---